samuellapnadia/advprog-modul6/README.md

 # MODULE 6

 # REFLECTION NOTES - COMMIT 1
-I implemented the handle_connection function to manage incoming HTTP requests.
-The function reads and processes request lines from a TcpStream, stopping when an empty line is encountered.
-Running the program and accessing it from the browser confirms that the server correctly receives and logs the request headers.
+In this commit, I implemented the handle_connection function to manage incoming HTTP requests.
+The function reads and processes request lines from a TcpStream, stopping when an empty line is encountered, which signifies the end of the HTTP request headers.
+This approach allows the server to correctly extract and store request data for further processing.

+To verify its functionality, I ran the program and accessed the server from a browser.
+The console output displayed the parsed request headers, confirming that the server successfully captured details such as the HTTP method, requested path, and various header fields.
+This implementation lays the foundation for further enhancements, such as serving dynamic responses based on request content.

 # REFLECTION NOTES - COMMIT 2
 ![Commit 2 screen capture](/assets/images/commit2.png)

-I updated the handle_connection function to return a simple HTML page to the browser.
-This implementation involves reading the hello.html file and sending it as an HTTP response with the appropriate headers.
-By adding the Content-Length header, the browser can properly interpret the content length.
+In this commit, I enhanced the handle_connection function to generate and return a simple HTML page to the browser.
+Previously, the server only logged incoming requests without responding meaningfully.
+Now, by reading the hello.html file and serving it as an HTTP response, the server can properly interact with web clients.

+To ensure correct rendering, I included the Content-Length header in the response, allowing the browser to determine the size of the incoming content.
+This change is essential for maintaining proper HTTP communication, ensuring that clients can load the page without issues.
+Testing the implementation by accessing the server in a browser confirmed that the page loads correctly.

 # REFLECTION NOTES - COMMIT 3
 ![Commit 3 screen capture](/assets/images/commit3.png)